Last updated: March 12, 2026

 Belt Hold Candlestick Pattern

-• Bullish Belt Hold: Opens at the absolute low of the period and closes much higher.
-It confirms the sustained strength of an existing uptrend.
+• Bullish Belt Hold: It confirms the sustained strength of an existing uptrend.

-• Bearish Belt Hold: Opens at the absolute high of the period and closes much lower.
-It confirms the strength of an existing downtrend as sellers maintained control.
+• Bearish Belt Hold: It confirms the strength of an existing downtrend as sellers maintained control.

 Pros & Cons